Lower Key Stage 2 - Years 3 & 4

 What is happening and when?

 - Our PE days are Tuesdays and Wednesdays.
-Children should to school dressed in their PE kits on those days.
+Children should come to school dressed in their PE kits on those days.

 - Please read with your child for 10 minutes daily.